newrelic/infrastructure-agent/docs/hostname_resolution.md

 There have been several changes in the way the infrastructure agent handles hostname resolution.
 The following explains hostname resolution behaviour from v1.0.976 onward.

+## Hostname resolution

+The agent provides two fields for hostname resolution: `hostname` and `fullHostname`.

 ### Short hostname (`hostname`)

 The name the host knows about itself (referred here as short hostname for disambiguation).
 It's fetched in Linux via a [`uname` syscall](http://man7.org/linux/man-pages/man2/uname.2.html).
 If that syscall fails, `/proc/sys/kernel/hostname` is read for this purpose.